NSMBW-Community/NSMBW-Staffroll-Tool/README.md

     indent:text

-where indent is a non-negative integer that represents the amount of indentation, measured in blocks from some position on the left (the left edge of the screen, maybe?).
-If you leave the value out, the tool will automatically calculate the correct indentation for centering.
-(The formula is `15 - floor(length(text) / 2)`.)
+where indent is a non-negative integer that represents the amount of indentation, measured in blocks from the left edge of the screen.

+Some notes about indentation:

+* If the left edge of the screen moves around, the rows of blocks won't line up with each other, so be sure to keep the camera completely stationary like it is in the original credits level.
+* At the zoom level used in the original credits level, the screen is about 31 blocks wide.
+Thus, the formula Nintendo used for calculating the indentation for each line is `15 - floor(length(text) / 2)`.
+* If you leave the explicit indentation value out (for example, `:Text here`), the tool will use that formula to automatically calculate the correct indentation.

 Tags
 ----